Accounting Procedures in Joint Operating Agreements:

 Consulting editor(s): Hugh Maule, Gowling WLG

 As the world shrinks due to enhanced communication through technology, the choices available to companies in search of equity expand.
 For the advisers guiding those companies, the alternative markets that can be recommended increase year on year.
-This new edition seeks to assist those who may be interested in the equity markets in analysing the choices available to them and features fully updated contributions from leading practitioners in the field in a selection of major markets, including Australia, China, Dubai, South Africa, the United Kingdom and the United States.
+This second edition seeks to assist those who may be interested in the equity markets in analysing the choices available to them and features fully updated contributions from leading practitioners in the field in a selection of major markets, including Australia, China, Dubai, South Africa, the United Kingdom and the United States.

 Publication date: Dec 2018